The Potential Impact of AI Innovations on U.S. Occupations: Discussion

-\textbf{Initiatives for Blue-Collar Workers.} Blue-collar occupations, predominantly found in agriculture, accommodation and food services, and construction, typically involve low-skilled work demanding physical labor.
+Blue-collar occupations, predominantly found in agriculture, accommodation and food services, and construction, typically involve low-skilled work demanding physical labor.
 While previous literature has suggested reallocating low-skilled workers to tasks less susceptible to computerization~\cite{frey2017future}, such as those requiring creative and social intelligence, we argue that (re)skilling and upskilling~\cite{jagannathan2019dominant} should be approached cautiously.
-Our regional analysis emphasizes the importance of striking a balance in upskilling low-skilled workers for roles demanding creative and social intelligence.
-This is particularly important because regions that excessively rely on knowledge-based economies are likely to face significant AI impact.